KLE-tech-students/Kidney-Tumor-Detection-using-CT-Images-through-CNN/README.md

 + The F-measure, a combined metric of precision and recall, yielded a score of 1, signifying a perfect balance between precision and recall.
 + Sensitivity, which measures the proportion of true positives correctly identified by the model, achieved a score of 1, indicating the model's ability to identify all actual positives.
++ Specificity, representing the proportion of true negatives correctly identified by the model, reached a score of 0.95, indicating a high level of accuracy in identifying negative cases.